Super Bowl halftime show: 6 questions about the Dr. Dre, Mary J. Blige, Snoop Dogg, Kendrick Lamar and Eminem spectacle

 Why was 50 Cent upside down?

-There were lots of rumors about possible surprise guests who might show up, one of whom turned out to be none other than 50 Cent for aperformance of his 2003 smash “In Da Club.”
+There were lots of rumors about possible surprise guests who might show up, one of whom turned out to be none other than 50 Cent for a performance of his 2003 smash “In Da Club.”
 He suddenly appeared in one of the rooms hanging upside-down, surrounded by club dancers, which seems to be a callback to his original video where he did the same thing.
 But of course, Twitter immediately started churning out Spider-Man and bat memes.

-Lebron James appeared to really enjoy it:
+LeBron James appeared to really enjoy it:

 Bron was going off at the halftime show 😂— Bleacher Report (@BleacherReport) February 14, 2022